Drink in moderation. Pace yourself carefully – no more than one drink per hour. Drinking excessively, to get drunk, is very dangerous.

 But, as you drink more, more of the brain starts to be affected.
 It doesn’t matter what mood you’re in to start with, when high levels of alcohol are involved, instead of pleasurable effects increasing, it is possible that a negative emotional response will take over.

-Alcohol can be linked to aggression, you could become angry, aggressive, anxious or depressed.
+Alcohol can be linked to aggression and you could become angry, aggressive, anxious or depressed.

 Alcohol can actually increase anxiety and stress rather than reduce it